Exact solutions in 3D gravity with torsion: Final remarks

 \section{Final remarks}

-In conclusion here we have discussed black holes solutions to 3D Einstein theory with torsion coupled to topologically massive gravity and charged under topologically massive electrodynamics. the solution we just found generalizes previous solutions reported in the literature, so that it may contribute to a better understanding of the solutions content of this interesting toy model of gravity.
+In this work, we have discussed black holes solutions to three-dimensional Einstein theory with torsion coupled to topologically massive gravity and charged under topologically massive electrodynamics.
+For vanishing torsion, the solution that we found by means a coordinate transformation can be written as a three-dimensional Chern-Simons black holes.
+Also, we showed that the logarithmic solution of TMG is a solution of the Mielke-Baekler model at a special point of the space of parameters.
+Our solution generalizes previous solutions reported in the literature, so that it may contribute to a better understanding of the solutions content of this interesting toy model of gravity.
+However, some of our particular cases that we have analyzed are restricted at integrability conditions of the conserved charges (See appendix C).
+So, it might be interesting to use another approach for the calculation of the conserved charges for this type of spacetime and compare them with the Hamiltonian method used here, e.g. see~\cite{Banados,Blagojevic:2010jv,Miskovic:2009kr}.
+Currently, we are working on the latter, also we are determining some properties of this spacetime, which we expect to report in the near future.